KamilRizatdinov/VueMasteryCourses/README.md

 ## Tip#11 (Api Mock):

 You can use json-server for mocking the API responces.
 You can see the API template in the db.json.

+## Tip#12 (Do not create several instances of axios):

+Do not create several instances of axios, use services instead, you can find one in services/EventService.js